CodeScop/Oge-Mai-Field-Guide/luciolamonsters.md

-LAST UPDATED 1 APR 2020
+LAST UPDATED 14 AUG 2020

 Adding in all the numbers this time, but be aware: I'm assuming you have at least some Luck.